Org Management

 From the org Members tab, you can remove one or more members from the org.
 The option to "Remove" appears when you have one or more org members selected on the Members tab.

-This will open the following dialog where you can confirm the action to remove members from the org.
-This action will revoke the user's access to all projects and apps billed to or shared with the org.
+This opens a confirmation dialog for removing members from the org.
+This action revokes the user's access to all projects and apps billed to or shared with the org.

 $ dx remove member org-demo user-xxxx